 This award recognizes an active, regular member of the Society who as a mentor has had a significant impact on trainees within the SSR.
 The Trainee Mentoring Award is intended for individuals who exceed the basic roles of an academic advisor, becoming a mentor to those with whom they interact.

-The Trainee Research Awards recognize the best papers presented at the Annual Meeting by a predoctoral or postdoctoral trainees.
+The Trainee Research Awards recognize the best papers presented at the Annual Meeting by predoctoral or postdoctoral trainees.
 Abstracts are evaluated for clarity, scientific merit, and interpretation and impact of results.

 2014 Second Place: Jonathan T. Busada

 2014 Third Place: Rodolfo C. Cardoso, D.V.M., Ph.D.

 2014 Second Place: Pawan Puri, Ph.D.

 - Our Members

 - Contact Us

 Fri, 25 September 2015

 Sat, 17 October 2015